Step 7: Analyse results

 The first thing you will see when viewing the result in the insight platform is the information at the top of the page, this will always be here regardless of what type of survey you have done.

-On the top row you will get some valuable insight regarding the survey, Days left and live, amount of answers (absolute numbers and percentage) and amount of completes (the amount of respondents that completed the survey).
+On the top row you will get some valuable insight regarding the survey, Days left and live, amount of answers (absolute numbers and percentage) and amount of completes (the number of respondents that completed the survey).

 Below that you will find the different tools at our disposal when working with the result.
 This toolbar will also follow you if you scroll down to view the result so that you will not have to scroll back to the top to use any of the functions.